Regulated Family Buy-To-Let Mortgages Explained

 FAQs

-Having bad credit doesn’t mean an automatic no to an application but it will depend on the type of issue, the size of debt involved and the date it was registered.
-Putting down a larger deposit can offset the particular bad credit issue but this is something you should talk to a broker about.
+Bad credit doesn’t automatically mean a no to an application; it will depend on the type of issue, the size of the debt involved, and the date it was registered.
+Putting down a larger deposit can offset the particular bad credit issue, but this is something you should talk to a broker about.

 It depends.
 Will they have more than 40% occupancy?
 If so, you’ll need to apply for a regulated buy-to-let mortgage.